Visas and Work Permits 12 min

 What is Portugal's 2-year digital nomad visa?

-The Portugal 2-year digital nomad visa (residency visa) is initially valid for 4 months and allows up to 2 entries into Portuguese territory.
-Visa holders can then convert it into a temporary residency permit that is valid for up to 2 years.
-This permit can be renewed for an additional 3 years as long as certain requirements are met.
+The Portugal 2-year digital nomad visa (residency visa) is initially valid for four months and allows up to two entries into Portuguese territory.
+Visa holders can then convert it into a temporary residency permit that's valid for up to two years.
+This permit can be renewed for an additional three years as long as certain requirements are met.

 Why use an employer of record to hire in Portugal?

+Establishing your presence abroad is a cumbersome process.
 Even if employees are authorized to work in Portugal, you’ll have to make sure you’re hiring them via your own legal entity in the country.
-Establishing your presence abroad is a cumbersome process.
-You’ll not only have to spend time and resources to set up HR processes and procedures, but you’ll also need a good understanding of local laws and remain compliant with employment legislation.
+You need time and resources to set up HR processes, as well as a thorough understanding of local laws to remain compliant with employment legislation.

 The easiest and most convenient way to hire in Portugal is to use an EOR.
 Remote's reliable EOR services can help you handle onboarding, benefits, taxes, payroll, work permits, and compliance, quickly and efficiently — giving you back time and resources to focus on business growth.
 Learn more about how you can use an EOR to hire in Portugal in our detailed guide below.